Why are we a campaigning organisation?

 We know that ‘ordinary’ means different things to everyone.
 And there are so many things we would like to change to achieve our mission.
 However, with limited resources we have to prioritise what we campaign about.
 It is important that we campaign on:

 As a charity that runs two schools and two college campuses, we know about education and learning, so our campaigns like We Need an Education focus on this.
 As autistic young people progress to adulthood we want them to find employment or training in the community of their choice; which is why our Employ Autism campaign is important.

-This means we focus on national services and national policy that impacts on all children and young people with autism.
+This means we focus on national services and national policy that impacts on all or most autistic children and young people.

 This means we spend our time where we think it’s most likely we’ll have success – so children and young people are most likely to have better experiences as a result of our campaigns.